mat0606/calm201bootcamp/calm_api/calm_api.rst

 ....................

 The purpose for cloning the Centos VM is to allow the trainee to change the memory of the Centos VM.

 #.
 Click on **Virtual Infrastructure->VM**.
    .. figure:: images/pc_vm.png

 #.
 Click on Clone.
-Named it to CentOS<trainee number>
+Name it to CentOS<trainee number>
    .. figure:: images/vm_clone.png

 Change the VM Memory